avimaybee/focusflow/README.md

 ### g.
 Authentication & Content Persistence
 - **Secure Authentication:** Supports Email/Password and Google Sign-In via **Firebase Authentication**.
 - **Personalized Content:** Logged-in users have their generated summaries, quizzes, flashcard sets, study plans, and notes automatically saved to their personal "My Content" area, powered by **Firestore**.
+- **Feature Gating:** The application supports a premium tier.
+A user's `isPremium` status, stored in their Firestore document, controls access to advanced features and lifts usage limits on core tools.

 ---